mortendahl/mortendahl.github.io/_posts/2017-06-24-secret-sharing-part2.md

 assert( v == [1, 432] )
 ```

 As a quick test we may also check that the orders are indeed as claimed.
-Specifically, if we keep raising `omega4` to higher powers than we except to keep visiting the same four numbers, and likewise we expect to keep visiting the same two numbers for `omega2`.
+Specifically, if we keep raising `omega4` to higher powers then we except to keep visiting the same four numbers, and likewise we expect to keep visiting the same two numbers for `omega2`.

 ```python
 assert( [ pow(omega4, e, Q) for e in range(8) ] == [1, 179, 432, 254, 1, 179, 432, 254] )